I've been doing short sales since 1998. The hardship letter is one of the most important elements of the short sale approval process.

 I've been doing short sales since 1998.
 I can honestly say that the short sale process has made the biggest change in the real estate industry over anything else.
 I was looking at a file that I had just the other day.
 This one was from 2003.
-The lender asked for 3 things.
-A contract, a HUD-1, and a hardship letter.
+The lender asked for three things: a contract, a HUD-1, and a hardship letter.
 The deal was approved and closed in 60 days from the time I submitted the request to the lender.
 How crazy is that?

 Sample Hardship Letter #1